Assessment

 Ipsative Assessment

-All learners at Landon School are different and unique and, therefore, require and approach to teaching and planning which renders meaningless any kind of comparative judgements or benchmarking (Sissons, M. 2024)
+All learners at Landon School are different and unique and, therefore, require an approach to teaching and planning which renders meaningless any kind of comparative judgements or benchmarking (Sissons, M. 2024)

 Pupils are ipsatively assessed termly based on a range of factors unique to them.
-Each learner has a Personalised Learning Plan where the starting point in writing personal learning intentions is the learner – their motivations, strengths and needs.
+Each learner has a Personalised Learning Plan where the starting point in writing personal learning intentions is the learner ‘s motivations, strengths and needs.

 Lateral progress (as opposed to linear), focuses on qualitative aspects of a skill – Sissons, 2024